-With just £600 to her name and the unerring support of her mother, Julie Deane OBE has succeeded in creating a business worth in excess of £40million in just under 5 years.
+With a budget of £600 and the unerring support of her mother, Julie Deane OBE has succeeded in creating a business worth in excess of £40million in just under 5 years.

 Julie Deane OBE set up The Cambridge Satchel Company with her mother in 2008.
 Aiming to raise enough money to move her daughter from a school where she was being bullied to a new school, she came up with the idea to make traditional leather satchels for the schoolchildren of Cambridge.
 She invested just £600 to get The Cambridge Satchel Company off the ground from her kitchen table.
 The company now employs more than 140 people selling to over 120 countries.
 In January 2014, the company raised $21m from Index Ventures.